-When the Alaska Coastal Policy Council recommended that Eyak Lake be designated an “Area Meriting Special Attention”, a cooperative plan was commissioned by Professional Fishery Consultants.
+When the Alaska Coastal Policy Council recommended that Eyak Lake be designated an “Area Meriting Special Attention” (AMSA), a cooperative plan was commissioned by Professional Fishery Consultants.
 Authors Dick Groff and Ralph Pirtle compiled four years of data into the 1985 Cooperative Management Plan that drew out the AMSA boundaries and targeted bathemetry, lake bottom and vegetation, topography, and studies of the wildlife habitat.

 The goal of this plan was to develop objectives, policies, and actions:

 - maintain and/or improve water quality of Eyak Lake

 - maintain and/or improve the fishery production of Eyak Lake